oliviersvrn/dlScan/README.md

 # dlScan

-Warning : absolutely not up-to-date (URLs and page structure have heavily changed)
+Warning : Not up-to-date and doesn't work at all (Website used to get image sources has completely changed)

 Download your manga chapters with this tool.
 Easy use with crontab, just indicate the `path` variable.